Dpdl-io/DpdlEngine/README.md

 Dpdl is suitable for rapid application development in various domains, in particular also for small development of applications on small memory footprint devices, and can be used as embedded scripting engine for various applications.

-The main nature of Dpdl is for enabling rapid development, code reuse and allow a high degree of portability while being simple, extensible and compact.
+The main nature of Dpdl is for enabling rapid prototyping, rapid development, code reuse and allow a high degree of portability while being simple, extensible and compact.
 Further, developers can benefit from the possibility to use multiple programming languages due to the fact that a vaster set of APIs are available for a given platform.
 Dpdl has also built-in constructs that enable dynamic code generation.